 1 / The “Drift loop”, zone 1 on the map

-The Drift is the real attraction of Turquoise Bay.
-In this area you can encounter turtles, reef sharks, stingrays, and if you’re very lucky, an ornate eagle ray.
+The Drift is the main attraction of Turquoise Bay.
+In this area, you can encounter turtles, reef sharks, stingrays, and if you’re very lucky, an ornate eagle ray.

 This area is explored by letting yourself gently drifted by the south-north current.
 Therefore, enter the water as far south as possible and then exit the water to the north.
 Be careful not to let yourself be taken by the current towards the sandy point (where the current becomes stronger and may drift you offshore) and get out of the water at the indicated point.